 Everybody thinks, at least we hope everybody thinks.
 However, few are aware of the various skills that can be used in thinking.
-In this post, we will look at several differ skills that can be used when try to think and understand something.
-There are at least for different skills that can be used in thinking and they are…
+In this post, we will look at several different skills that can be used when trying to think and understand something.
+There are at least four different skills that can be used in thinking and they are…

 Clarification, as you can tell from the name, is focused on making things clear so that decisions can be made.
 Clarification involves developing questions, analysis, and defining terms.

-Clarification lays the groundwork by determining the boundaries in which thinking needs to take place.
+Clarification lays the groundwork for determining the boundaries in which thinking needs to take place.
 In many ways, clarification deals with the question of what are you trying to think about.

-Basis involves categorizing the information that has been gather to think about.
-At this stage, a person decides if the information they have is fact, opinion, or just incorrect information.
+Basis involves categorizing the information that has been gathered to think about.
+At this stage, a person decides if the information they have is a fact, opinion, or just incorrect information.

 Another activity at this level is assessing the credibility of the sources of information.
-For example, facts from experts are consider more credible than the opinions of just anybody.
+For example, facts from experts are considered more credible than the opinions of just anybody.

 Whatever form of reasoning is used the overall goal is to develop conclusions based either on principles or examples.
 As such, the prior forms of thinking are necessary to move to developing inferences.
 In other words, there must be clarification and basis before inferences.